Skip to content

 Children and young people across Scotland experience life at the margins for a variety of reasons.
 We are bringing a focus onto priority communities, priority schools and priority young people, identifying barriers that exist and considering how we may remove or reduce these, enabling young people to engage in SU Scotland ministry.

-Over the coming years, we have identified six areas where young people can be marginalised:
+Over the coming years, we have identified six areas where young people can be marginalised, recognising for many, they may experience more than one area, known as intersectionality:

-• Additional Support Needs: 37% of children and young people in Scottish schools have a noted ASN
+• Additional Support Needs: 40% of young people in Scottish schools have a noted ASN

-• Poverty: 25% of children and young people in Scotland live in relative poverty, more than two-thirds living in working households.
+• Poverty: 23% of young people in Scotland live in relative poverty

-• Affected by imprisonment: 20,000 children and young people in Scotland live with a parent in prison
+• Affected by imprisonment: 20,000 young people in Scotland live with a parent in prison

 • Refugees and asylum seekers

-• Care-experienced: 12,200 children and young people in Scotland live in care
+• Care-experienced: 11,000 young people in Scotland live in care

 • Minority ethnic: simply through the colour of skin, a young person can experience being marginalised in ways their white peers do not.